bbresearcher/web3/FOUNDY_FUZZ_LOGGER/README.md

 4. Import the Strings utils in your Foundry test file and use the logger function at the bottom of the file.
 See Counter.t.sol in this directory

 ## BTW
-I have added the Counter.sol file so that test will be easier.
+I have added the Counter.sol file so that testing quckly will be easier.
 See Counter.sol

 ## RUN
 To run issue the `forge test` command.